Chracken/VerifyBot/README.md

 also if you want to enable ip ban change `"allowipban": false` to `"allowipban": true`

 Now login to your webserver and make sure you have mysqli enabled.
-Upload WebFiles, go to include folder and edit config.inc.php
+Upload Web Files, go to include folder and edit config.inc.php
 if everything is set run the bot and test it using:
 `sh start.sh`